oktadev/okta-node-graphql-crud-example/README.md

 * Log in to your Okta account, then navigate to **Applications** and click the **Add Application** button
 * Select **Native** and click **Next**
-* Give your application a name (e.g. "GraphQL Express")
+* Give your application a name (e.g. "Node GraphQL")
 * Check the box for **Resource Owner Password**, then click **Done**

 Your Okta application should have settings similar to the following: